44 Liquormart, Inc. v. Rhode Island: Background

 In 1956, the Rhode Island Legislature passed two regulations restricting the content of alcohol advertisements.
 The first prevented both in and out-of-state manufacturers, wholesalers, and shippers from “advertising in any manner whatsoever” the price of any alcoholic beverage offered for sale in Rhode Island.
 The second prevented Rhode Island news media from “mak[ing] reference to the price of any alcoholic beverages” under any circumstances.

-In 1985, a liquormart brought a suit against the liquor control commissioner, arguing, among other things, that the first regulation, which prevented the liquormart from advertising its prices, was unconstitutional.
+In 1985, a liquor mart brought a suit against the liquor control commissioner, arguing, among other things, that the first regulation, which prevented the liquor mart from advertising its prices, was unconstitutional.
 The Rhode Island Supreme Court, however, held that the regulation did not violate the First Amendment, the Commerce Clause, the Equal Protection Clause, or the Sherman Anti-Trust Act.

 In the same year, the Rhode Island Liquor Stores Association filed a suit that attempted to enjoin a local Rhode Island newspaper, The Call, from advertising prices of liquor outside of the state.
 In that case, the Rhode Island Supreme Court held that the second regulation was constitutional, and enjoined the newspaper from advertising out-of-state liquor prices.

 In 44 Liquormart, the company 44 Liquormart Inc. owned liquor stores in Rhode Island.
 The other petitioner, Peoples Super Liquor Stores, Inc., operated several liquor stores in Massachusetts, which Rhode Islanders used.
 The complaint original began, because 44 Liquormart attempted to run an advertisement, which the Supreme Court of the United States described as: